cmcntsh/ReviewingWriting/README.md

     * [How to Write Better Sentences](https://www.grammarly.com/blog/sentences/) (Ellis, 2021)
     * [How to Write Excellent Sentences: A Guide to Sentences Structure](https://blog.streetwriters.co/how-to-write-good-sentences/) (Streetwriters, 2021)

+### Working with References

+* If you're citing other sources in your writing, you need to come up with a system to keep track of your notes and material you use from your references.
+Here is a demonstration of keeping source notes using [Miro](https://miro.com/). https://youtu.be/jnGM-j52Rss

 # References

 * Booth, W. C., Colomb, G. G., Williams, J. M., Bizup, J., & Fitzgerald, W. T. (2016).
 The craft of research (Fourth ed.).
 University of Chicago Press. https://doi.org/10.7208/chicago/9780226239873.001.0001 Links to an external site.